 What We Do

 Laboratories at the University of Massachusetts integrate state of the art research with programs that train the next generation of scientists.
-We train scientists through the Organismal and Evolutionary Biology Graduate Program.
+We train graduate students through the Organismal and Evolutionary Biology Graduate Program and Molecular and Cellular Biology Graduate Program.

 Learn through doing As a University of Massachusetts undergraduate student you have an opportunity to gain practical training in some outstanding research laboratories.
 Our research group has trained students from the Microbiology, Chemistry, Biology and Computer Science Departments.
-They have gone onto positions at the Harvard Medical School, Qteros, Rutgers University and Baystate Hospital, accepted into medical school at St. Louis University, New York University and University of Massachusetts Medical School and joined PhD programs at the University of Michigan, University of Pittsburg, North Carolina State University, Dartmouth University and New York University.
+They have gone onto positions at the Harvard Medical School, Qteros, Rutgers University and Baystate Hospital, accepted into medical school at St. Louis University, New York University and University of Massachusetts Medical School and joined PhD programs at the University of Michigan, University of Pittsburgh, North Carolina State University, Dartmouth University, New York University, University of Tennessee, UConn Health Sciences and Johns Hopkins.

 Funding Opportunities for Undergraduate Scientists Undergraduates in our research group have been supported by grants from the Howard Hughes Medical Institute, the Life Science Junior Fellows Program, Institute for Cellular Engineering.
 UMass Commonwealth College and the Harvard Forest Summer Research Program.
 There are also many other programs on campus and in the area that support Undergraduates working on research projects.